micmejia/bible-dump/NKJV/1 Thessalonians/1 Thess 2.md

 For you, brethren, became imitators of the churches of God which are in Judea in Christ Jesus.
 For you also suffered the same things from your own countrymen, just as they _did_ from the Judeans,

 ###### 15
-who killed both the Lord Jesus and their own prophets, and have persecuted us; and they do not please God and are [^d]contrary to all men,
+who killed both the Lord Jesus and their own prophets, and have persecuted us; and they do not please God and are contrary to all men,

 ###### 16
 forbidding us to speak to the Gentiles that they may be saved, so as always to fill up _the measure of_ their sins; but wrath has come upon them to the uttermost. ## Longing to See Them